 If you will be attending the clinic in person:

 Bring a mask if you have one.
-You are not required to wear a mask, but you may be asked to do so depending on the treatment that you are receiving.
+You are required to wear a mask during your time at the clinic.
 We do have masks available if you are unable to provide your own.

 Please note and respect the posted occupancy limits and physical distancing requirements while in the clinic.